ImadNait/Challenge-3/Challenge-3/ChallengeDocument.md

 ### Requirements

-- A frontend that allows two players to play against each othe (100%)
+- A frontend that allows two players to play against each other (100%)
 - A backend that handles the game logic and the communication between the two players (100%)
 - The game should have a real time communication between the two players.
 (70%)
 - Add logger to log the game events in the server.
 (90%)